SravaniKV/8086-002-Assignments/Assignment3/DataEntryAnalysis.md

 8. The column definitions are abbrevated and thy are not explained anywhere, So it leads to multiple assumptions and mis interpretations of the data.
 9. The pond2010.xlsx contains the data of 2010 where as the other files has the data collected in 2011, though the study was conducted over several years, i think there should be some additional information provided in order to integrate the different years file and make the analysis.
 10. The files are having the  same  column data so they can also be combined into same file.
+11. There are formulas for some cells in the excels but not for all others.
+For example zoo-temp main.xlsx has formulas for chippo#/L column of data colleted on 6/7/11 and not for 6/4/11.
+Needs some more info on this for better analysis.

 # Task2 - Solutions for the Issues identified in Task 1
 Suggest a new system for organization.
 Create a table in your Markdown document showing a potential template for later years of data collection that would address the problems you identified in #task1.